-Where Council information is requested by and supplied to a registered candidate (including a current elected member) it should be assumed that the information may be used for campaign purposes.
-If deemed to be substantive and of electoral interest, the information will also be made available to other registered candidates as well.
+Where Council information is requested by and supplied to a registered candidate (including a current elected member), it should be assumed that the information may be used for campaign purposes.
+The information will also be made available to other registered candidates as well where it is not publicly available.